Professional wrestling throws: Headscissors takedown

 Flying Scissors to the neck, executed during the 2004 "Gio-To-Festival" in Minden, Germany.

 Known as tijeras (scissors) in Lucha Libre.
 This move is performed with the wrestler's legs scissored around the opponent's head, dragging the opponent into a forced forward somersault as the wrestler falls to the mat.
 It is often erroneously called the Hurricanrana in American wrestling, but due to the lack of a double leg cradle pinning combination, it is a standard headscissors takedown.

 Rey Mysterio uses a standing spinning version of this move which sees him, while standing behind a standing opponent facing the same direction, jump, placing himself on both the opponents shoulders, spinning around 180 degrees, and executing a backflip to land chest first to flip the opponent onto their back.
 This version is known as the Mysterio Rana.
 He was also known to transition into this move from a cartwheel to then jump onto the opponent's shoulders in his earlier career.
-It's possible to stay seated to reach back to hook the opponents legs to attempt to score a pinfall.
+It is possible to stay seated to reach back to hook the opponents legs to attempt to score a pinfall.